gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 <pose frame='frame_name'>0 0 0 0 0 0</pose>
 ~~~

-Likewise, empty `//frame` elements are interpreted as identity pose relative
+Likewise, empty `//frame` elements are interpreted as having an identity pose
-to `//frame[@affixed_to]`, as illustrated by the following equivalent group
+relative to `//frame[@affixed_to]`, as illustrated by the following equivalent
-of frames:
+group of frames:

 ~~~
 <frame name="F" affixed_to="A" />